AdobeDocs/pdfservices-api-documentation/src/pages/pdf-electronic-seal-api/quickstarts/python/index.md

 At this point, we've installed the Python SDK for Adobe PDF Services API as a dependency for our project and have copied over our credentials files.

-Our application will take an Invoice PDF document, `sampleInvoice.pdf` (downloadable from <a href="./sampleInvoice.pdf" target="_blank">here</a>), and will use the sealing options with default appearance options to apply electronic seal over the PDF document by invoking Acrobat Services API and generate an electronically sealed PDF.
+Our application will take an Invoice PDF document, `sampleInvoice.pdf` (downloadable from [here](./sampleInvoice.pdf)), and will use the sealing options with default appearance options to apply electronic seal over the PDF document by invoking Acrobat Services API and generate an electronically sealed PDF.

 4) In your editor, open the directory where you previously copied the credentials.
 Create a new file, `electronic-seal.py`.